forthrightla/joshwrightlac/projects/jump-rope-nationals-case-study.md

 ![](/images/jumprope-runners.jpg)

-We rapidly synthesized in the field
+We rapidly synthesized in the field, turning our quotes and observations into insights and building a narrative.

 ![](/images/jumprope-postits.png)

-### Identifying opportunities
+### Identifying possible solutions

-The opportunity we identified was a suite of event software that would automatically communicate with a centralized server.
+One important opportunity we identified was replacing existing systems with a suite of event software that would automatically communicate with a centralized server.

 ![](/images/eventsoftware.png)